 What is?
 How to Use?

-Everyone has a specific role they need to perform, which is best suited to their abilities.
-Trello is particularly useful for the Kanban benefits you and your team receive.
-One of these benefits is holding accountability.
+Everyone has a specific role they need to perform, which is best suited to simple projects due to their abilities.
+Trello’s automation capabilities is particularly useful for the Kanban benefits you and your team receive.
+One of these benefits is holding accountability to manage projects.
 If a project is lagging, other team members can potentially assist.
-You can also use Trello to figure out which types of projects are better specialized by faster team members.
+You can also use Trello’s features to figure out which types of simple projects that are better specialized by faster team members.

 Going back to the Kanban board earlier, you have the three columns – To Do, Doing, and Done.
 Since Trello is web-based, you can conveniently drag and drop projects into certain columns.
 The program also allows you to set a due date for each project, which lets your entire team know when it needs to be completed.
 You and your team members can even add comments to let everyone know what’s going on.

 Managing projects is made easier with Trello because it encourages organization.
 You can use these lists, cards, and boards to prioritize every single one of your team’s projects.
-The user interface is clean and easy on the eyes, while moving your tasks in between columns is effortless.
+The user interface is clean and easy on the eyes.
+You can move and manage tasks in between columns effortlessly.
 Every Trello column has all the information you and your team need.

 Pricing and Free Plan

 You might be asking what the Trello prices and plans are; the answer is there are three main ones to choose from, depending on how much you are willing to pay.
 These plans are as follows: